Wal-Mart Workers To Protest For Higher WagesWal-Mart workers in Washington and other cities will be spending Black Friday protesting for higher wages.

 Poverty Rate Drops For The First Time Since 2006The Census Bureau found the poverty rate in 2013 was 14.5 percent, down from 15 percent in 2012.
 White House credits job growth for decline.

-The new year is bringing a host of new laws taking effect in January or thereabouts.
+Pot, Guns And Paparazzi: New Laws Run Gamut In U.S.The new year is bringing a host of new laws taking effect in January or thereabouts.

 Food Workers At Smithsonian Strike Over 'Living Wages'Workers from two Smithsonian Institution museum eateries are staging a one-day strike calling for the federally funded museums to ensure they are paid a 'living wage.'

 Business, Labor Close On Deal For Immigration Bill Prospects for a Senate deal on an ambitious rewrite of the nation's immigration laws improved markedly as business and labor appeared ready to set aside their differences over a new low-skilled worker program holding up the agreement.

 Va.
 Wage Gap Between Men and Women Improves New data from the Bureau of Labor Statistics show that men continue to earn more money than woman in Virginia.